StorygirlATGC/ttsky-verilog-template/README.md

 - This project is a part of the BWSI Basics of ASICs 2025
 - It is a sound manipulator that can change the octave up or down and incorporate a tremolo.
 These effects can be layered.
 It also should create a LED blinking in time with the frequency of the sound.
 - The inputs are clk1 (the sound), clk2 (an auxilary input for the tremolo), octave_dena (octave down enable), octave_uena (octave up enable), tremolo_ena (tremolo enable), led_ena (led enable)
-- The outputs are out_full (all sound inputs whether or not effects are layered) and led_out (for the LED display).
+- The outputs are out_full (all sound outputs whether or not effects are layered) and led_out (for the LED display).
 - An insight we had was that sound based products require a lot of external hardware which makes doing projects like a stylophone etc. hard to do just using a chip.

 ## What is Tiny Tapeout?